Maurice "Mo" Egeston

 From Invincible Groov, Vargas Soundsystem was formed by combining some of the premier young jazz players in the area to back veteran rock and funk vocalist Pete Bold.
 1997 saw the Soundsystem become Vargas Swing, which quickly gained the reputation as one of the Midwest's top show bands boosted by the addition of trumpeter and songwriter Dawn Weber.
 Vargas Swing recorded an album "FIRE" in 1998, toured the country in 1999 and appeared on two national compilations in 1999-2000.
 (Hipsters, Zoots and Wingtips Vol. 3/Hip- O Records and Swing Set/House of Blues) Vargas continued as one of St. Louis' most prominent bands through 2006.

-Eclipsing the national rep acquired by Vargas Swing, the pioneering live electronica act Urban Jazz Naturals (2000- 2005) has been the most successful project to date.
-UJN released a debut EP followed by two singles in the DJ driven dance market.
+Eclipsing the national rep acquired by Vargas Swing was the pioneering live electronica act Urban Jazz Naturals (2000- 2005).
+UJN released a debut EP followed by two singles and a number of remixes in the DJ driven dance market.

 These releases, How Can I (Gallery) with a remix by JT Donaldson and the Urban Jazz EP with a remix by Demarkus Lewis (Large Music), were both written by mo & dawn with production by UJN.
-(Christian Oncken and D. Tinsley) The singles have been supported in clubs globally by some of the industry's top DJs, including legends Derrick Carter and Mark Farina, followed by write-ups in magazines such as Urb and BPM magazine.
+(Christian Oncken and D. Tinsley) The singles were supported globally in clubs by some of the industry's top DJs, including legends Derrick Carter and Mark Farina.
+In addition the tracks were featured in write-ups in magazines such as Urb and BPM.
 How Can I was also featured on the 2005 compilation Lounge Grooves.

-Building on the sound of UJN, mo & dawn: the remix project was born.
+Building on the sound of UJN, Mo & Dawn: the remix project emerged in the early 2000s.
 The expanded sound included house, trip hop, electro funk, soul, acid jazz and drum & bass.
 Mo remixed tracks written for UJN, tracks from the original Vargas Swing EP and the duo wrote new material as well.

-Mo currently accompanies area middle and high school students at recitals and festivals throughout the region.
-He continues his chamber music work with violinist Twinda Murry as the chamber duo Mowinda.
+Mo currently teaches applied piano and leads the Vocal Jazz Ensemble at McKendree University, and he accompanies area middle and high school students at recitals and festivals throughout the region.
+He also continues his longtime collaboration as a chamber musician with violinist Twinda Murry (Mowinda).